giondrioli/CVHomeworks-OpenCV/README.md

   - `` ./lab2 ``

-This is not the only way to run the program, it depends on the specific computer that is used.
+This is not the only way to run the program, it depends on the specific implementation.

 - HW2 is related to the creation of a panoramic image, starting from a set of images obtained by rotating the camera of a small amount for each image.
 In order to stitch them together, the SIFT and ORB algorithms have been utilized.
 More information are provided in the report placed inside the folder.